ptrdom/play-grpc-slinky-grpcweb/README.md

 # Play gRPC Slinky gRPC-web

-This template project was the result of investigation into full-sack `Scala` web development experience with following requirements:
+This template project was the result of investigation into full-stack `Scala` web development experience with following requirements:

 - Compile time type safety
 - Streaming API